 Finalist, 2017 John Hope Franklin Publication Prize, American Studies Association

 Yet rightless people are not silent.
 Drawing from an expansive testimonial archive of legal proceedings, truth commission records, poetry, and experimental video, Paik shows how rightless people use their imprisonment to protest U.S. state violence.
 She examines demands for redress by Japanese Americans interned during World War II, testimonies of HIV-positive Haitian refugees detained at Guantánamo in the early 1990s, and appeals by Guantánamo’s enemy combatants from the War on Terror.
 In doing so, she reveals a powerful ongoing contest over the nature and meaning of the law, over civil liberties and global human rights, and over the power of the state in people's lives.

 About the Author

-A. Naomi Paik is assistant professor of Asian American Studies at the University of Illinois, Urbana-Champaign.
+A. Naomi Paik is associate professor of criminology, law, and justice and global Asian studies at the University of Illinois, Chicago.

 For more information about A. Naomi Paik, visit the Author Page.

 "A. Naomi Paik's meticulous book opens new interpretative approaches to fundamental problems of U.S. sovereignty and democracy.
 A challenging historical survey of the relationship between normal styles of government and states of emergency has been artfully combined with a bold defense of the value of rights in the struggles of the excluded, racialized, and incarcerated."--Paul Gilroy, Professor of American and English Literature, King's College London